 Over 40?
 Here Are 40 Health Mistakes You're Too Old to Make

-Swap your soda for a glass a water and get active to be more healthy after 40.
+Swap your soda for a glass of water and get active to be more healthy after 40.

-If you spent your 20s and 30s eating junk food, drinking soda, and avoiding the gym like the plague, then your forty year-old body is in for a rude awakening.
-Sure, the younger version of you might've been able to handle all of that McDonald’s and late nights, but your 40-year-old body needs much, much more TLC if you want it to carry you well into your 50s, 60s, 70s, and beyond.
-Herein, we've rounded up a list of the health mistakes that you need to stop making immediately after your 40th birthday (or even sooner, if you can).
+If you spent your 20s and 30s eating junk food, drinking soda, and avoiding the gym like the plague, then your 40-year-old self might be in for a rude awakening.
+Sure, the younger version of you might've been able to handle all of that fast food and all those late nights, but your body after 40 needs more TLC if you want it to carry you well into your 50s, 60s, 70s, and beyond.
+With that, we've rounded up a list of the health mistakes that you need to stop making as soon as you enter your 40s—if not sooner.

-"So many of us want to be the busiest people we know, but to be constantly on high alert is horrible for our bodies," explains Erin Wathen, certified life and weight loss coach and author of Why Can’t I Stick to My Diet?
-“When we're stressed, our hormones are out of whack, we aren't getting enough sleep, and we can't think straight."
+"So many of us want to be the busiest people we know, but to be constantly on high alert is horrible for our bodies," explains Erin Wathen, a certified life and weight loss coach.
+"When we're stressed, our hormones are out of whack, we aren't getting enough sleep, and we can't think straight."

 "The biggest mistake for the over-40 crowd is not moving at all," says Jeanette DePatie, a licensed fitness instructor who works with clients of all ages, shapes, and sizes.
 "Healthy movement is one of the most important things you can do for your life and your health."
 Even if you're just walking through the park every day, a little bit of locomotion goes a long way.